-I am currently a post-doctoral researcher at the University of Minnesota - Twin Cities, working on the symbiotic association of ectomycorrhizal fungi and plants.
-I had an interest in plants since a very young age.
-This interest never went away and I find myself completely surrounded by plants where ever I go.
+I am currently an assistant professor at the University of Hawai`i at Manoa where I study interactions between plants and soil microbes.
+My interest in plants came from a very young age that never went away.
+These days I find myself completely surrounded by plants where ever I go.

 My interests in bulbs are most anything in the Amaryllidaceae but especially South African and American species.
 I also love native California geophytes like Calochortus, especially the fairy lanterns, anything in the Themidaceae (including Triteleia, Brodiaea, Dichelostemma), Mexican geophytes, South African Hyacinthaceae like Lachenalia and Ledebouria, interesting Oxalis with strange leaf morphology, and South African irids.